stoplightio/docs/articles/hubs/embedding.md

-# Embed your Hub into an existing website
+# Embed your Hub into an Existing Website

 There are two methods that will allow you to embed your Hub into an existing website.
 If you want to host your published Hub on Stoplight's servers, you will need to set up a reverse proxy.
 If you want your Hub to live alongside your website's files, you will need to download your Hub's static assets and upload them with your website.

-## Setting up a base path
+## Setting Up a Base Path

 Your base path will determine the path to your Hub's landing page.
 For example if you want your Hub to be served from `https://example.com/docs/api` then you would set your base path to `/docs/api`.